-Pymonenko’s main subjects were Ukrainian peasants and he portrayed their daily chores and their celebrations, their sufferings and joys with great empathy.
+Pymonenko’s primary subjects were Ukrainian peasants.
+He portrayed their daily chores, celebrations, sufferings and joys with great empathy.
 His illustrations of some of Taras Shevchenko’s narrative poems are renown.

 His oil on canvas works glow with light and colour.
 Pymonenko studied the effects of sunlight on colours and in nature.
 He was a master of painting scenes set in twilight and evening light.
 He employed plein-air techniques for his landscapes.